Mechanical and Manufacturing Engineering (MMIE)

 MMIE 7324.
 Advanced Heat Transfer.

 This course offers specialized knowledge in advanced heat transfer principles and applications.
 It covers topics such as conduction in complex geometries, convective heat transfer, heat exchanger design, and radiative heat transfer.
 Emphasis is placed on real-world engineering applications, including thermal management in electronics and renewable energy systems.
-Students will engage in theoretical lectures, practical exercises, and numerical simulations.
-The course explores cutting-edge research, enabling students to solve complex engineering problems and optimize thermal systems.
+Students engage in theoretical lectures, practical exercises, and numerical simulations.
+The course explores cutting-edge research topics in heat transfer and it also enables students to solve complex engineering problems and optimize thermal systems.

 MMIE 7326.
 Advanced Mechanical System Control.

-This course covers dynamic modeling, simulation, and control techniques applied to mechanical systems.
-Topics include state-space representation, controllability and observability, state and output feedback, state estimation and observers, full-state and reduced order observers, quadratic regulator theory, phase plane analysis, limit cycles, bifurcation and Lyapunov stability theories, feedback linearization, and selected techniques for non-linear control design.
+This course covers dynamic modeling, numerical simulation, and advanced control techniques as applied to mechanical systems.
+Topics include state-space representation, controllability and observability, state and output feedback, state estimation and observers, full-state and reduced order observers, quadratic regulator theory, phase plane analysis, limit cycles, bifurcation and Lyapunov stability theories, feedback linearization, Kalman filtering, and selected techniques for non-linear control design.
+Students examine the properties of control techniques such as adaptive control, robust control, and model-predictive control to justify their implementation in various unique real-world systems.

 MMIE 7330.
 Advanced Finite Element Analysis.

-This course covers variational and weighted residual approaches to the formulation of finite element equations with emphasis on solid mechanics problems.
-Topics include element formulation, numerical integration, imposition of constraints, convergence, error estimation, and an introduction to more advanced topics such as geometric and material nonlinearities, contact problems, and the solution of dynamic problems and time integration.
+This course covers variational and weighted residual approaches to the formulation of finite element equations with emphasis on solid mechanics and heat transfer problems in solid materials.
+Topics include element formulation, numerical integration, imposition of constraints, convergence, error estimation, and an introduction to more advanced topics such as geometric nonlinearities, material nonlinearities, contact problems, and the solution of dynamic problems and time integration.
+Students are introduced to existing finite element analysis codes that have the capability to solve the different types of problems considered in the topics covered.

 MMIE 7332.
 Computations in Fluid Mechanics and Heat Transfer.